Where was Jimi Hendrix's final gig and what did he play?

 Radio X looks into the last gig the Purple Haze singer ever played, and just what featured on the setlist.

 Some may think Hendrix's last gig was at the Isle Of Wight Festival, which took place at Afton Down from 26-31 August 1970.

-Ironically - inspired by Isle Of Wight fest - the music festival was set on an Island between Germany and Denmark and was planned to take place from 4-6 September.
+Ironically - inspired by Isle Of Wight fest - the music event was set to take place on an Island between Germany and Denmark from 4-6 September.

 Unfortunately, it wasn't quite the well-oiled machine it thought it would be, and the festival was fraught with problems due to poor organisation and ticket sales.

 Only a portion of the tickets sold, and many acts began pulling out of what was beginning to look like a disastrous inaugural event.